Expat Essentials

 If you need a good auto mechanic, you ask your neighbors.
 Same for everything from home repairs to vacation suggestions to restaurants.

 I’m an extravert.
 I can walk up to people and strike up a conversation without even thinking about it.
-Not everyone is.
+Not everyone can.
 If you’re really introverted, or like routine patterns and predictability, I’m not sure the expat life is for you.
 If you’re really comfortable with American food and culture, I’m not sure the expat life is for you.

 If you don’t make friends easily, I’m sure the expat life isn’t for you.